BlendScape: Enabling End-User Customization of Video-Conferencing Environments through Generative AI: BlendScape System

-Next, we provide an overview of the \SystemName system (Fig.~\ref{fig:system-walkthrough}). \SystemName's user interface consists of a canvas in the center that displays blended environments and composites the users' videos within them.
-Meeting participants can generate environments via \textbf{two composition modes} (Fig.~\ref{fig:system-walkthrough}a): leveraging the video feed from only their webcam (using \textit{inpainting}), or refining the image that is already present in the canvas (using \textit{image-to-image} techniques).
+Next, we provide an overview of \SystemName's composition tools (Fig.~\ref{fig:system-walkthrough}). \SystemName's user interface consists of a canvas in the center that displays blended environments and composites the users' videos within them.
+All meeting participants share the same view of this canvas; changes to the environment and position of users' video feeds are synchronized across all users.

+Meeting participants can generate environments using \textbf{two composition modes} (Fig.~\ref{fig:system-walkthrough}a): blending the video feeds from only their webcams (using \textit{inpainting}), or refining the image that is already present in the canvas (using \textit{image-to-image} techniques).
 This image on the canvas may be a result of a previous image generation step or an image uploaded by the user (Fig. \ref{fig:system-walkthrough}f).
-Users can specify to what extent their video backgrounds should be preserved through a slider (Fig. \ref{fig:system-walkthrough}i).
+For \textit{inpainting}, users can specify how much of their video backgrounds should be preserved through a slider (Fig. \ref{fig:system-walkthrough}i).

-\SystemName allows users to enter two \textbf{prompts for a \textit{Meeting Activity} and \textit{Meeting Theme}} (Fig. \ref{fig:system-walkthrough}c) to generate visuals relevant to the purpose of their meeting.
-To control whether the prompts or the users' backgrounds should be prioritized in the environment generation, users can change the \textbf{\textit{Prompt Strength}} (Fig. \ref{fig:system-walkthrough}b). \SystemName offers direct manipulation techniques (via clicking, dragging, and pinching) as intuitive ways to position and scale users, both for steering the environment generation and placing users' videos in the resulting scene.
+To generate visuals relevant to the purpose of their meeting, users can enter two \textbf{prompts for a \textit{Meeting Activity} and \textit{Meeting Theme}} (Fig. \ref{fig:system-walkthrough}c).
+The \textit{Prompt Strength} slider controls the prompt weight, i.e., how much to prioritize the prompts in the environment generation (Fig. \ref{fig:system-walkthrough}b). \SystemName offers direct manipulation techniques (clicking, dragging, and pinching) as intuitive ways to position and scale videos, both for steering the environment generation and placing users' videos in the scene.

-To make fine-grained adjustments, users can add or remove objects by selecting a region of the environment (Fig.~\ref{fig:system-walkthrough}e) and specifying a prompt. \SystemName also offers \textbf{automatic layout techniques} (Fig.~\ref{fig:system-walkthrough}d) that composite users behind objects in the scene and automatically scale their videos to match the size of the objects. \SystemName saves a \textbf{history of past environment generations and users' positions within the scene}, to enable iterating on past designs (Fig.~\ref{fig:system-walkthrough}g).
+To make fine-grained adjustments to the environment, users can add or remove objects by selecting a region of the scene (Fig.~\ref{fig:system-walkthrough}e) and specifying a prompt. \SystemName also offers \textbf{automatic layout techniques} (Fig.~\ref{fig:system-walkthrough}d) that composite users behind objects in the scene and automatically scale their videos to match the size of the objects. \SystemName saves a \textbf{history of past environment generations and users' positions within the scene}, to enable iterating on past designs (Fig.~\ref{fig:system-walkthrough}g).